iwanmartinsetiawan/deb/README.md

 [This Repository](https://github.com/skyfleet/armbian) contains [Skybian](https://github.com/skycoin/skybian) and Skyraspbian images which have been modified with a package-based [Skywire](https://github.com/SkycoinProject/skywire-mainnet) installation.

-This repository acts as a debian package repository which can be configured in `/etc/apt/sources.list`
+This repository acts as a debian package repository which can be used by adding  configured in `/etc/apt/sources.list`

-**NOTE: THE REPOSITORY HAS ALREADY BEEN CONFIGURED AND THE SKYWIRE PACKAGE HAS BEEN INSTALLED IN THE RELEASE IMAGES** **PLEASE DO NOT DO THE FOLLOWING STEPS IF YOU ARE USING A RELEASE IMAGE**
+**NOTE: THE REPOSITORY HAS ALREADY BEEN CONFIGURED AND THE SKYWIRE PACKAGE HAS BEEN INSTALLED IN THE RELEASE IMAGES**

+**PLEASE DO NOT DO THE FOLLOWING STEPS IF YOU ARE USING A RELEASE IMAGE**

-NOTE: because the skywire package has been installed over the existing skywire installation in skybian and skyraspbian, the release images can be used with skyimager in order to generate fully configured release images with static ip addresses.
+NOTE: because the skywire package has been installed over the existing skywire installation in skybian and skyraspbian, the release images can be used with skyimager in order to generate fully configured ip-preset images.

 ## To Use This Package Repository (with an existing debian system) -